Help / FAQ

-- Sign in to WebJunction Courses with your username and password.
+- Sign in to the WebJunction Course Catalog with your username and password.

 Where can I keep track of the courses I've enrolled in and the courses I've taken?

-How long do I have to finish a course once I have added it to My Courses?
+How long do I have to finish a course once I have enrolled?

-You will have access to a course for as long as it remains available in our catalog and your sponsoring organization remains a WebJunction Partner.
+There is no time limit to complete courses.
+You will have access to a course for as long as it remains available in the catalog.

 What are the system requirements for WebJunction courses?

-- Internet connection: No specific requirement, but learners on dial-up connections may experience delays loading media elements
+- Internet connection: No specific requirement, but learners on slow connections may experience delays loading video content

 Any additional requirements for instructor-led training will be noted in the individual course description.

 You may access the WebJunction Course Catalog using a mobile device, via your preferred browser, or the Moodle app for Apple or Android devices.
 Please note that the catalog and individual course content will display differently, not necessarily better, in the mobile app.

 How do I get my certificate of completion when I finish a course?